 Travel Backpacks:

-In order to easily carry our luggage around with us, we decided we’d need some backpacks.
-After reading a lot of reviews for various backpacks, we selected Osprey’s Farpoint 55L for me and the Osprey Farpoint 70L for my husband since they fit what we were looking for.
+In order to easily carry luggage around with me, I decided I needed a backpack.
+After reading a lot of reviews for various backpacks, we selected Osprey’s Farpoint 55L for me and the Osprey Farpoint 70L for my partner since they fit what we were looking for.
 Each has a detachable 15L day pack that can be zipped onto the front of the bag or clipped to the straps to sit on your chest giving us the versatility we needed when moving from city to city.

 The bags unzip all the way around making the accessibility to your possessions on level with a traditional suitcase.
 This has been much more functional for us than a top-loading backpack that would force us to take everything out when looking for an item at the bottom of the pack.
 For additional ease when traveling, the backpack straps can all be tucked in and a panel zipped over them to protect the straps from getting damaged if you choose to check the bag when flying.